x00tex/hackTheBox/Boxes/linux/Retired/writer/README.md

 All of the files in `/etc/apt/apt.conf.d/` are instructions for the configuration of APT.
 APT includes them in alphabetical order, so that the last ones can modify a configuration element defined in one of the first ones.

-There are 2 invoke options in apt `Pre-Invoke` and  `Post-Invoke` that allows to run commands before and after the apt commnad execute.
+There are 2 invoke options in apt `Pre-Invoke` and  `Post-Invoke` that allows to run commands before and after the apt command execute.

 add any of the line based on the condition in apt config file.
 ```bash